 All officers serve a term of two (2) years.
 They shall take office on January 1st following their election.
-The Vice President of the Medical Staff automatically assumes the position of the President of the Medical Staff after completion of their term as Vice President.
 An individual may not be reelected to a successive term unless it occurs by a two-thirds (2/3rds) supermajority vote.
 An officer may run again for the same position after having not been an officer for one two-year cycle.
 Each officer shall serve in office until the end of their term of office or until a successor is appointed/elected or unless they resign sooner or are removed from office.